Sunday, 23 November 2014

 To lower your triglycerides, eat foods such as non-starchy vegetables - cucumber, kale, eggplant, green bean, cabbage, onion, tomatoes, broccoli, cauliflower, mushroom, beans, whole-wheat bread, wild rice, black rice, brown rice, oatmeal, carrots, fruits, peas, legumes, lentils, muesli, boiled sweet potato with its skin, oat, etc.

 Foods that raise triglycerides:- Sugar, high fructose corn syrup, fruit juice with added sugar, sweeteners, sweet tea or coffee, sweet corn, baked beans with added sugar and pork, canned foods, pre-mix coffee (with non-diary cream and sugar), soda or soft drinks, candies, noodles, baked goods, white bread, rolls, buns, pastries and cakes...etc.
 Avoid or limit the intake of these foods if your triglycerides are high.
-Avoid Trans fats, hydrogenated fats found in baked goods, processed foods, etc.
+Avoid Trans fats, hydrogenated fats found in baked goods and processed foods.

 High-fat, greasy and sugary foods raise triglycerides and also have a negative impact on your immune system.